-Navigating the chaos and practicing the art of living well requires one to reflect upon the day.
+Navigating the chaos and leveraging your mind, body, and spirit requires one to reflect upon the day.
 In today’s world of hyper-consumption of an over-abundance of information, reflection is even more important than ever.
 How can you ‘assimilate what you have read without the necessary reflection?’
 How often do you read and ignore reflection?
 How often do you experience a moment and fail to give it its proper place and review in your life?
 Are you so busy reading, learning, and doing, that you forget to reflect?
 Have you thought about why you are ignoring such reflection time?
 Are you afraid to look inward?

 This entire Navigate the Chaos series offers you an opportunity to spend a few moments each day to reflect upon a specific question.
 Each post is designed around a question instead of the typical advice paradigm so often used.
 Telling you something, declaring a truth, or defining some secret to success is far less powerful than challenging you to reflect upon a question.
 By reflecting upon a question, you can do the necessary work to, as American theoretical physicist Fred Alan Wolf noted “ask yourself deeper questions as doing so opens up new ways of being in the world.
 It brings in a breath of fresh air.
 It makes life more joyful.
 The real trick to life is not to be in the know, but to be in the mystery.”
 How comfortable are you in the mystery?
 How often do you ask yourself the deeper questions?
 When is the last time you opened up to a new way of being in the world?